Emergency Protective Orders

 Despite the name, permanent protective orders typically only last up to two years.
 However, that length can be extended upon the survivor/victim's request, and if the court deems it necessary.
 Such extensions highlight the court's flexibility in responding to ongoing threats, emphasizing the seriousness with which threats of abuse are taken.

-At DebnamRust, P.C., we help Texans navigate domestic violence cases.
+At DebnamRust, P.C., we help Texans navigate domestic violence disputes.
 You can rely on our team to fight for the protection you deserve in your case.
 Our dedication is not only to provide legal assistance but to stand as a supportive ally during one of the most challenging times in our clients' lives, ensuring every step forward is with clarity and intent.

 Understanding Dallas-Specific Restraining Order Processes